zhanglab/psamm/README.md

 Test suite
 ----------

-The python modules have test suites that allows us to automatically test various aspects of the module implemention.
+The python modules have test suites that allows us to automatically test various aspects of the module implementation.
 It is important to make sure that all tests run without failure _before_ committing changes to any of the modules.
 The test suite is run by changing to the project directory and running

 ``` shell
 $ ./setup.py test